zerohedgepodcast2/zerohedgepodcast2/_posts/posts/2023-06-17-23-15-harvard-morgue-manager-accused-selling-stolen-body-parts-unlawful-interstate-transport.md

 ---
 layout: post
-title: "Harvard Morgue Manager Accused Of Selling Stolen Body Parts In 'Unlawful Interstate Transport' Scheme"
+title: "Body Parts From Harvard Morgue Had Buyers With Ties To Facebook Oddities Group  "
-audio: harvard-morgue-manager-accused-selling-stolen-body-parts-unlawful-interstate-transport-0
+audio: harvard-morgue-manager-accused-selling-stolen-body-parts-unlawful-interstate-transport-1
 category: markets
-desc: "&quot;Some crimes defy understanding.&quot; "
+desc: "&quot;Just out of curiosity, would you know anyone in the market for a fully intact embalmed brain?&quot;"
-duration: 00:02:00
+duration: 00:03:40
-length: 120
+length: 220
-datetime: Fri, 16 Jun 2023 01:00:00 +0000
+datetime: Sat, 17 Jun 2023 23:15:00 +0000
 tags: podcast
 guid: harvard-morgue-manager-accused-selling-stolen-body-parts-unlawful-interstate-transport-0
 order: 0
 ---
-&quot;Some crimes defy understanding.&quot;
+&quot;Just out of curiosity, would you know anyone in the market for a fully intact embalmed brain?&quot;

 Link: [https://www.zerohedge.com/markets/harvard-morgue-manager-accused-selling-stolen-body-parts-unlawful-interstate-transport](https://www.zerohedge.com/markets/harvard-morgue-manager-accused-selling-stolen-body-parts-unlawful-interstate-transport)